Emotional Storytelling Cheat Sheet: A Business Owner’s Guide To Writing Empathetic Stories For Short-Form Content And Sales

 4. Anxiety

-Anxiety is the churn of too many options, too many unknowns, and no clear next step.
+Anxiety is the trigger of too many options, too many unknowns, and no clear next step.
 It’s the worry that choosing wrong means failing.

 As a business owner: narrow down the choices and show why your path is clear and effective for someone in their shoes.